 You have to keep in mind that what worked for others may not necessarily help you too.
 But these furballs are worth trying, right?
 So, how can you minimize the number of allergens in your living space?

 Regular brushing of your British shorthair will not make her hypoallergenic, but it will definitely reduce the number of allergens.
 Try to incorporate this as your bonding habit and do it at least once a week.

 Their dense fur and your body will be grateful.
 Wear a mask or some kind of protection over your mouth and nose in case your allergy is really strong.
-Also, it would be best if you use a rubber brush or glove that will help you remove dander and other possible allergens from her fur.
+Also, it would be best if you use a rubber brush like this one by Furbliss since it will help you remove dander and other possible allergens from her fur.

 One of the best things you can invest in is an air purifier.
 You can keep one in your bedroom to make your sleep time better.
 It’s also a good idea to have one in the part of the house where your feline spends most of her day.

 These magical devices will reduce the number of allergens floating freely around your living space.
-Check out the prices and quality before you decide to invest a lot in these.
+Check out the prices and quality before you make a purchase.
 Also, buy those that are pet-friendly, since some of them may contain toxic chemicals.

 British shorthairs are incredibly smart and independent cats.
 It’s possible to train them, so you should use that to your advantage.
 If you’re allergic to a cat’s saliva, you can teach your feline not to lick you or anything that you’re using often.

 It’s not impossible to make her stay out of your bedroom or off of your sofa in the living room.
 You’ll be able to easily teach her to use her litter box when needed, as well.
 Give them a lot of toys and puzzles that they can have fun with.